djordjezikelic/djordjezikelic.github.io/_pages/about.md

 You can reach me at dzikelic@smu.edu.sg.

 **I have multiple openings for motivated PhD students, interns, and visiting PhD/master/undergrad students, to work with me on topics related to formal methods, trustworthy AI or program verification.
-I also have an opening for one postdoc to work on relational verification of probabilistic programs or ML models.
 Please see this [page](https://djordjezikelic.github.io/openings/) if interested.**

 <!-- **I have multiple openings for motivated PhD students, interns, and visiting PhD/master/undergrad students, to work with me on topics related to formal methods, trustworthy AI or program verification.
 Please see this [page](https://djordjezikelic.github.io/openings/) if interested.**